cybozu-go/setup-hw/docs/how_to_generate_rules.md

 To use the generated rule file, put it in [redfish/rules](../redfish/rules) with an appropriate name.
-See [monitor-hw's root.go](../pkg/monitor-hw/cmd/root.go) to know loading of a rule file.
+See [monitor-hw's root.go](../pkg/monitor-hw/cmd/root.go) to learn about loading of a rule file.
 Update root.go's logic if necessary.

 Currently `monitor-hw` works as follows: